 - Risks related to the procurement of raw materials as a result of changing rainfall patterns leading to poor harvesting of natural rubber.

-- Risk of lowering demand for winter tires due to reduced snowfalls
+- Risk of lowering demand for winter tires due to reduced snowfall.

 |

-- Risk of adverse effects on the Group’s operating results and financial position, such as limitations on business activities and increased costs, if R&D expenses required to meet the rapidly changing needs of society and customers do not produce sufficient results when systems and regulations to combat climate change and natural capital loss are introduced (for example, carbon taxes, CO2 emission reduction obligations and emissions trading systems, systems and regulations related to low-fuel consumption performance of tires, systems and regulations related to recycling used tires, water withdrawal, and sustainable natural rubber, etc.).
+- Risk of adverse effects on operating results and financial position, such as limitations on business activities and increased costs, if R&D expenses required to meet the rapidly changing needs of society and customers do not produce sufficient results when systems and regulations to combat climate change and loss of natural capital are introduced (for example, carbon taxes, CO2 emission reduction obligations and emissions trading systems, and systems and regulations related to low-fuel consumption performance of tires, recycling used tires, water withdrawal and sustainable natural rubber, etc.).

 |

-For the details of the disclosure information recommended by TCFD and TNFD, see “TCFD and TNFD Index.”
+For details of disclosure information recommended by TCFD and TNFD, see the “TCFD and TNFD Index” section.